vijay-ss/virustotal-system-design/README.md

 ## Cloud Load Balancing

-Client Requests are routed across all servers capable of fulfilling those requests in a manner that maximizes speed and capacity utilization, ensuring workload distribution.
+Client HTTP Requests are routed across all servers capable of fulfilling those requests in a manner that maximizes speed and capacity utilization, ensuring workload distribution.

 If a single server goes down, the load balancer redirects traffic to the remaining online servers.
 More web servers can be added/removed easily, depending on the traffic load.